sunarch/f_tj_tomjoro-github-io/_posts/2017-02-03-why-reactive-fp-sucks.md

 thread, is primarily for performance reasons.
 But watch of for nasty problems, like remember that you can't do anything expensive in that callback or other things will stop that share the same thread.

-Go has Goroutines, and they share a single thread, so remember to call GoSched() if what you're doing takes a long time?
-Think about it, you are writing code that needs to be cooperative and understand the machine it is running on.
-That's why Go is really great for 'close-to-the-metal' programs.

-I don't want to be close-to-the-metal, I want to be close-to-my-logic.

 # What if Processes Were Not Expensive?